defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ## Giving feedback

+As an assessment panel member, you need to give feedback that is honest and actionable — in a kind and respectful way.

-If you are an observer do not give any feedback, keep your camera off and stay on mute.
+As an observer do not give any feedback, keep your camera off and stay on mute.

 ### Give specific and actionable feedback